RDS-6s

-RDS-6 utilized a scheme in which fission and fusion fuel (lithium-6 deuteride) were "layered", a design known as the Sloika (Слойка, named after a type of layered puff pastry) model in the Soviet Union.
-A ten-fold increase in explosive power was achieved by a combination of fusion and fission.
-A similar design was earlier theorized by Edward Teller, but never tested in the U.S., as the "Alarm Clock".
+RDS-6 utilized a scheme in which fission and fusion fuel (lithium-6 deuteride) were "layered", a design known as the Sloika (Слойка, named after a type of layered puff pastry) or the so-called layer cake design, model in the Soviet Union.
+A ten-fold increase in explosive power was achieved by a combination of fusion and fission, yet it was still 26 times less powerful than the Ivy Mike device tested by the US in 1952.
+A similar design was earlier theorized by Edward Teller, but never tested by the US, as the "Alarm Clock".

 Description

 The Soviet Union started studies of advanced nuclear bombs and a hydrogen bomb, code named RDS-6, in June 1948.
 The studies would be done by KB-11 (usually referred to as Arzamas-16, the name of the town) and FIAN.

 The first hydrogen bomb design was the Truba (Труба, pipe/cylinder) (RDS-6t)).
 In March 1948 Klaus Fuchs had provided the USSR with documents of the US 'Classical Super'.
-In these documents the classical super was described as consisting of a gun-type Uranium-235 primary with beryllium oxide tamper and a secondary consisting of a long cylinder with deuterium, doped with tritium near the primary.
+In these documents the classical super was described as consisting of a gun-type uranium-235 primary with beryllium oxide tamper and a secondary consisting of a long cylinder with deuterium, doped with tritium near the primary.
 The design of the RDS-6t was similar to this classical super.
 The difference was that the light shell of beryllium oxide was replaced by a heavy shell.
-The assumption was that the deuterium tritium mixture could be easily heated and compressed and the shock would start the thermonuclear reaction prematurely.
+The assumption was that the deuterium tritium mixture could be easily heated and compressed, and the shock would start the thermonuclear reaction prematurely.
 A heavy shell opaque to radiation would prevent this unwanted preheating more than the light shell.

-In September / October 1948 Andrei Sakharov, working in FIAN, came up with a competing idea of alternating layers of deuterium and Uranium-238 around a fissile core (Sakharov's 'first idea').
-This second design was code named Sloika (RDS-6s) or 'Layer Cake' after the layering.
-In March 1949 Vitaly Ginzburg proposed to replace the deuterium by Lithium-6 deuteride ('second idea').
-The proposal was based on the better efficiency due to the generation of tritium by the neutron capture of lithium and the Uranium-238 fission by the 14 MeV neutrons from D + T fusion.
-At that time Ginzburg did not know that the cross section for D + T reaction was much larger than that for D + D reaction.
-In April 1949 the group received D + T cross section data obtained from intelligence gathering without mentioning the source.
-The large advantage of lithium deuteride became evident and the deuterium design was abandoned.
+In September-October 1948 Andrei Sakharov, working in FIAN, came up with a competing idea of alternating layers of deuterium and uranium-238 around a fissile core (Sakharov's 'first idea').
+This second design was code named "Sloika," referring to a kind of Russian layered puff pastry bun.
+In March 1949 Vitaly Ginzburg proposed to replace the deuterium by lithium-6 deuteride (his 'second idea').
+The proposal was based on the better efficiency due to the generation of tritium by the neutron capture of lithium and the uranium-238 fission by the 14 MeV neutrons from D + T fusion.
+At that time Ginzburg did not know that the cross section for a D–T reaction was much larger than that for the D–D reaction.
+In April 1949 the group received D–T cross section data obtained from intelligence gathering without mentioning the source.
+The large advantage of lithium-6 deuteride became evident and the deuterium design was abandoned.
 Both the 'first' and 'second' idea were used in the RDS-6s.
 The result was similar to the US 'Alarm Clock', but there is no indication that the Soviets were aware of the concept of the 'Alarm Clock'.